-STEP: 20 lessons per week, T-F, 8:30am-12:30pm.
+20 lessons per wk, T-F, 8:30am-12:30pm.
+(During high enrollment period, additional classes may be 1:15pm-5:15pm)

 IEP- 25 LESSONS/WEEK

 The Intensive English Program is for highly motivated students who are committed to improving their English.
 You need an F-1 student visa to enroll in this program.
 To make the most progress, we recommend IEP students study three months or more.